VenkatagiriRamesh/Path_Planning_Simulation_ROS/Readme.md

-# Final Project : AMR
+# Path Planning Algorithm with ROS and Python

 The objective is to move the turtlebot with unique algorithm to the maximum number of given goals ,avoiding the obstacles in the arena.